mixelpixx/PDF-Processor/README.md

 The processed file will be returned in a ZIP to a folder called Processed

 Save your credentials to your OS Environmental Variables

+## Setting Environment Variables
+You need to set the following environment variables:
+You can set these in your shell by adding the following lines to your `.bashrc` or `.bash_profile` file: